Home History Albums Video Listen Whanau Korero Site

 “Most of the time Maori bands would copy other artists -- the cabaret acts and Maori

-music, but here was a Polynesian band doing just that.
-I saw this as something special.”
+of our own music, but here was a Polynesian band doing just that.
+I saw this as something

 Hugh Lynn on his initial impression of Herbs circa 1980, phone, 2010